Konradrundfunk/Ansible/README.md

-### Personal, very strikt and simple to use playbooks for production on a debian 10 buster mashine.
+### Personal, very striktly configured and yet simple to use playbooks for production on a debian 10 buster mashine.

 ---